quiz254/rsp_tcp/README.md

 ## TODO
  - Enhance the IF and RF gain management depending on bands, often edges of the bands are not flat like with 1536000 samplerate.
+ - BiasT doesn't work no matter what I try, tested 2 RSP1A no BiasT

 ## HISTORY (later versions are forked by Bas ON5HB from original of F4FHH)
  - Version 0.1.0: Initial build
  - Version 0.1.4: Added extra options Bas.